-Grafana is an open-source platform for data visualization, monitoring and analysis.
+Grafana is an open source platform for data visualization, monitoring and analysis.
 This tool, paired up with Graylog, is a part of our double-sided system of user behavior and performance monitoring.
 Grafana allows users to create dashboards with panels, each representing specific metrics over a set time-frame.
-Every dashboard is versatile, so it could be custom-tailored for a specific project or any development and/or business needs.
+Every dashboard is versatile and could be custom-tailored for a specific project or any development and/or business needs.

-At Logicify, we mostly use Grafana with Elasticsearch and InfluxDB, but there is a variety of other supported data sources (Prometheus, MySQL, Postgres to name just a few) for this software.
-For each data source, Grafana has a customized query editor and specific syntax.
+At Logicify, we mostly use Grafana with Elasticsearch and InfluxDB, but the tool supports a variety of other data sources (Prometheus, MySQL, Postgres to name just a few).
+For each, Grafana has a customized query editor and specific syntax.

-- Panel is a basic visualization building block presented per the metrics selected.
-Grafana supports graph, singlestat, table, heatmap and freetext panels as well as integration with official and community-built plugins (like world map or clock) and apps that could be visualized too.
+Panel is a basic visualization building block presented per the metrics selected.
+Grafana supports graphs, singlestats, tables, heatmap and freetext panels as well as integration with official and community-built plugins (like world map or clock) and apps that could be visualized too.
 Each panel could be customized in terms of style and format; all panels could be dragged, dropped, resized, and rearranged.

 Logicify Best Practices with Grafana

 For Logicify internal IoT project (office weather monitoring solution), we connected Grafana to InfluxDB, a time series database, to visualize the changes in office weather parameters and react to them accordingly.
 There are sensors that measure temperature, humidity, atmospheric pressure and CO2 level in every zone of our Kherson office; these parameters are collected and visualized with Grafana graphs on a large kitchen monitor and online.Grafana Dashboard with Logicify Office Zones